webmasterdevlin/devlinduldulao.pro/src/content/blog/unveiling-global-state-management-in-angular-with-signals-with-localstorage.md

 Github repository [link : ](https://github.com/webmasterdevlin/modern-angular-course-2023) This github sample repo shows how to do state management in Angular using signals with localstorage implementation.

-## A BRIEF INTRODUCTION TO ANGULAR SIGNALS
+## A brief introduction to Angular Signals

 Angular Signals is a tracking system that monitors your application's state usage and optimizes rendering updates accordingly.
 It essentially wraps around a value and signals all the interested parts of your application whenever there's a change in that value.

 Signals can track and update complex data structures, as shown below:

-## LOCALSTORAGE: PERSISTENT STATE MANAGEMENT
+## LocalStorage: Persistent State Management

 LocalStorage is a web storage object that allows you to store key-value pairs in a web browser.
 This makes it perfect for persisting non-sensitive data like user preferences or tokens across different browsing sessions.